gibbz00/evolve/README.md

 | :---                  | :---:        | :---:             | :---:                     |
 | rpi4        | MS-DOS       | 0-1024MiB FAT32   | 1024MiB - Remaining Ext4  |

-# Usage

-All commands beginning with a $ should be run without escalated priviliges and all commands beginning with a # should be run as root.

 ## evolve.env variables

 ### Github